DL59/ImPrior/README.md

         return x

 ```
-As before, the number of inner channels is 128 with kernel size of 3.
+The input channels have to match the number of output channels from the last upsampling block plus the number of output channels of the skip connections (since we concatenate the skip connections with the upsampling blocks, for an explanation see the ambiguity section).
+In the default architecture, this will always be 132, but can of course be manually defined differently, when needed.
 Initially, we implemented the upsampling blocks using the bilinear upsampling.
 Nevertheless, we realized that for a high number of iterations (around 8000) the network sturcture performs better with bicubic upsampling.
+The upscaling factor of 2 is chosen to match the stride 2 downsampling.
+This way, we obtain an output image of the same width and height as the input noise.

 Meanwhile, we defined the skip blocks in the following way:
 ```python